Women of the Evangelical Lutheran Church of America (WELCA) – A Place For You

 - Discipleship: At WELCA, participants practice seven marks of discipleship: praying, studying, worshiping, inviting, encouraging, serving, and giving.

-- Justice: We, through you, address justice issues through Human Trafficking awareness materials and through our racial justice advocacy resources.
+- Justice: We, through you, address justice issues through Human Trafficking awareness material and through our racial justice advocacy resources.

 - Katie’s Fund: Raising up bold women of faith.
 Katie’s Fund is an endowment that supports ministry in three areas: leadership development, global connections, and living theology.
 In 1997 the Women of the ELCA established this fund to honor the legacy of Katharina von Bora Luther, raise up bold leaders for the churchwide women’s organization, and support bold and creative ministry for generations to come.